yana-b27/prediction_insurance_cost/README.md

 # prediction_insurance_cost
+⚠️ Warning: the app is under development, now you can view only code of the application
 ![Drugs](https://github.com/yana-b27/prediction_insurance_cost/blob/main/images/myriam-zilles-KltoLK6Mk-g-unsplash(up).jpg)

 This project is about a prediction of health insurance cost using Linear regression model and creating an application for prediction the cost through Python porgramming language and Streamlit framework.